morris/lessql/README.md

 ## Installation

 The composer package name is `morris/lessql`.
 You can also download or fork the repository.

 ## License

 LessQL is licensed under the MIT License.
 See `LICENSE.md` for details.

+## Tests

+Run `composer update` in the `lessql` directory.
+This will install development dependencies like PHPUnit.
+Run the tests with `vendor/bin/phpunit tests`.